DaC00P/lesson_plan/node_quiz.md

     C. A HTTP GET request
     D. Any HTTP request - key

-18. What is the proper way to check if a value is `NaN` in Node?
+18. What kind of cycle do most servers utilize to communicate with web clients?
-    A. `variableToCheck == NaN`
+    A. Receive & Respond
-    B. `variableToCheck === NaN`
+    B. HTTP & HTTPS
-    C. `isNaN(variableToCheck)` - key
+    C. Request & Response - key
-    D. `variableToCheck.isNaN()`
+    D. Synchronous & Asynchronous

-19. What is a `package.json` file created by, and what is it used for?
+19. What is a `package.json` file used for?
-    A. The user or `npm init`, used for managing dependencies. - key
+    A. Managing dependencies. - key
-    B. Github or `git init`, used for packaging our code.
+    B. Packaging our code.
-    C. Gitlab or the user, used for creating a new lab repository.
+    C. Creating a new git repository.
-    D. Node.js, used for managing the runtime.
+    D. Managing the runtime.

 20. What does this command do when run in the console? `npm install request --save`
     A. Saves a package called `request` in our `package.json`